TolikPylypchuk/SharpHook/README.md

 using SharpHook;
 using SharpHook.Data;

-using var simulator = EventSimulator.Create("You application name");
+using var simulator = EventSimulator.Create("Your application name");

 // Press Ctrl+C
 simulator.SimulateKeyPress(KeyCode.VcLeftControl);